Indian passport: Passport Power Ranking and visa-free travel

-As of 2025, The Passport Index currently ranks the Indian passport at 67th place out of 199 passports on global ranking with a mobility score of 74 (based on visa-free, visa on arrival and ETA access to nations or territories).
+As of 2025, The Passport Index currently ranks the Indian passport at 66th place out of 199 passports on global ranking with a mobility score of 74 (based on visa-free, visa on arrival and ETA access to nations or territories).

-As of 2025 Indian citizens have visa-free entry to 71 countries, visa on arrival facility to 56 countries and e-visa or ETA to 64 countries with a UK/US/EU tourist visa/ residency and Permanent residency.
+As of 2025 Indian citizens have visa-free entry to 71 countries, 56 visa on arrival facility to countries and e-visa or ETA to 64 countries with a UK/US/CA/EU tourist and business visa or residency and permanent residency.